 Whatley Manor, Malmesbury

-If it’s indulgence you’re after, then you’ve come to the right place.
+The hotel: If it’s indulgence you’re after, then you’ve come to the right place.
 Whatley Manor is right on the edge of the Cotswolds, but you won’t be leaving here to go sight-seeing – there’s too much relaxing to be done in this opulent, luxury hotel.
 The spa is surprisingly extensive, with a hydrotherapy pool, four separate sauna/steam rooms, outdoor loungers, treatment rooms and even a mud chamber – you could easily spend the day here.
-When you’re done relaxing there are 12 acres of gardens to explore, plus a private cinema.
+When you’ve finished in the spa, there are 12 acres of gardens to explore, plus a private cinema.
 There are two restaurants – one with a Michelin star – and a surprisingly large amount of space inside, so you’ll always be able to find a secluded reading spot.

 Whatley Manor review